sabbirmridha/cypress/README.md

 ## Test Automation Video

-Testing video can be found under videos folder
+Testing video can be found under videos folder (Ecommerce\cypress\videos)

 ## Instruction to Run the projects -